Brett208/OP2MissionOnTheRun/Readme.txt

-*** Plymouth Campaign Pursued - Scenario 2: Reboot
+*** Plymouth Campaign Pursued - Scenario 2: On the Run

-A new Plymouth Land Rush into Evacuation Campaign Scenario for Outpost 2 programmed by Vagabond in Mar of 2016.
+A new Plymouth Land Rush into Evacuation Campaign Scenario for Outpost 2 programmed by Vagabond in Apr of 2016.
 The scenario is compatible with Windows and WINE, although I only test scenarios on Windows before releasing.

 *** Install Directions